 are famously known museums in the town of Mänttä in Tampere Region.
 While Gustaf exhibits the history of the town and family behind a booming paper industry, Gösta is the museum dedicated to “old and new art” and features changing themed exhibitions as well as artworks of the Golden Age of Finnish art.

 Hop on the Serlachius bus from Tampere railway station and let it take you to the art destinations of Mänttä!
-The bus runs on the days that the museums are open, that is 1 September–31 May from Tuesday to Sunday and 1 June–31 August daily.
+The bus runs daily for the summer 1 June–31 August.

 Quite close to the busy railroad yard in Toijala, which is part of the city of Akaa, is a distinctive Locomotive Museum which exhibits old diesel and steam locomotives as well as work trains.
-There’s 12 locomotives on display at the moment.
-Opening times for summer 2019: 1.6.-31.8. at 10-16 every day.
+There are 12 locomotives on display at the moment.
+Open very day from June 20th on.

 is one of the most notable and historical mansions in Finland, situated in Vesilahti and it was recently renovated to its full splendor.
-Spend a whole summer day in the idyllic premises, restaurant and the gift shop.
+This year there will be seven different exhibitions open around the mansion and you can easily spend a whole summer day in the idyllic premises, restaurant and the gift shop.

 is an authentic rural idyll only a few kilometres from the centre of Pirkkala and the Tampere–Pirkkala airport.
 The yard of the old Reippi farm, as well as its horse pastures and sheep enclosures, are part of the museum area.
 The area is kept in its original state to allow visitors to experience what life in Pirkkala was like only 50 years ago.